Portage County Regional Airport

 This airport is assigned a three-letter location identifier of POV by the Federal Aviation Administration, but it does not have an International Air Transport Association (IATA) airport code (the IATA assigned POV to Prešov Airport in Slovakia).
 The airport's former FAA identifier was 29G.

 The airport is used by the National Guard to train helicopter pilots.
 Private flight instruction also uses the airport, and Kent State University often sends aircraft.
 Several flying clubs also operate at the airport.

 History

-The Portage County Regional Airport opened in the 1960s.
+After initially being rejected due to unsuitability, a 4,600 by 400 ft parcel was acquired for a new county airport in a land swap in August 1966.
+The runway had been completed by late November 1968.
+Following construction delays due to underground springs, the airport was dedicated in October 1971.

 In 1999, it signed a 50-year airport management and fixed-base operator agreement with the Portage Flight Center.

 In 2023, the Portage County Regional Airport Authority was dissolved, and the airport was taken over by the Portage County Commissioners.
 The move was in response to mounting debt and disrepair at the airport.
+In September 2025, the airport received an FAA grant to reconstruct and move taxiways.

 Facilities and aircraft

 Portage County Airport covers an area of 224 acres (91 ha) at an elevation of 1,198 feet (365 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 3,499 by 75 feet (1,066 x 23 m).

 The airport repaved its runway in 2016 and 2017.
 The project cost over $830,000 and had support from the Federal Aviation Administration.

 A restaurant opened at the airport in 2018 with the goal of attracting more pilots, and fuel sales, to the airport.
 The bagel shop closed in February 2024.

 The airport has a fixed-base operator that sells fuel.
 It also offers services such as aircraft maintenance and hangaring as well as amenities such as conference rooms, pilot supplies, a crew lounge, and more.

 For the 12-month period ending September 15, 2022, the airport had 18,624 aircraft operations, an average of 51 per day: 99% general aviation, <1% air taxi, and <1% military.
 At that time there were 68 aircraft based at this airport: 60 single-engine, 5 multi-engine, 2 helicopter, and 1 glider.